JayOaks/JayOaks/README.md

 <!---
 JayOaks/JayOaks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Trying to see if Holopin Board is updated.
+Added widgets from Quine
+Turned Vaunt widget into comment
 You can click the Preview link to take a look at your changes.
 --->